d3x0r/STFRPhysics/FirstPrinciples.md

 ### Maybe instead?

-Revisiting the above, the principal dimensional units are time(s), distance(m), and turns(t); the units of mass(g) can be expressed entirely in terms of time, distance and turns.
+Revisiting the above, the principle dimensional units are time(s), distance(m), and turns(t); the units of mass(g) can be expressed entirely in terms of time, distance and turns.

 Time and distance are non-independant values, where you have motion, coordinates of distance are related to time (m/s).
 Similary time and turns have a relationship thats a measure of angular velocity (t/s).